Adolph A. Weinman designed the Mercury Dime which was minted from 1916 to 1945. Mercury Dimes were struck in Philadelphia, Denver, and San Francisco.

 1916-D and the 1942/1 overdates are the most famous as well as the rarest and most expensive Mercury Dimes.
 But there still plenty of dates from this popular early series that can still be purchased in high grade for a very modest sum.

-A pleasing example of this rare date with light silver-gray surfaces.
+A pleasing example of this rare date with solid detail and problem-free surfaces.

-Mostly white and original with a trace of toning at the rim.
-The strike is sharp and the surfaces are nearly mark-free.
+Rich satiny luster with just a sprinkle of toning.
+The strike is very sharp and the surfaces are nearly mark-free.

-Flashy white luster and a great strike with just a touch of toning.
+Rich satiny luster and a great strike with no significant marks.